ctchanandy/moodle-report_forumkeywords/README.md

 ## Installation

-Copy the forumkeywords folder into your /report directory and visit your Admin Notification page to complete the installation.
+Unzip and copy the forumkeywords folder into your /report directory and visit your Admin Notification page to complete the installation.
 It will appear in the Reports folder under Course Administration.

 ## Author